 5 Mistakes Out of State Investors Make When Buying Birmingham, Alabama Rental Property

 They believe that big lots make the property more valuable.
 This couldn’t be further from the truth.
 In these areas, big lots become a lawn maintenance nightmare and a tax liability.
 If a turnkey provider insists that the lot size is important, please don’t believe them.
 This typically applies to A/B property in particular areas and from our experience they are not the areas offered to out-of-state investors.
-From a tenant’s perspective, large lots mean just more yard to cut and maintain.
-And when the tenant moves out the burden will be on you to take care of the yard and in the open market, that lot is worth $0.
+From a resident’s perspective, large lots mean just more yard to cut and maintain.
+And when the resident moves out the burden will be on you to take care of the yard and in the open market, that lot is worth $0.

 Not understanding the different municipalities.
 The person we spoke with the other day from California had actually visited Birmingham and been inside one of the houses he was considering buying.
 Things were lining up for him and it seemed like an ‘ok’ deal on the surface.
 What he didn’t understand is that the municipality where this house is located is notoriously difficult to work with.
 They are not landlord-friendly and do their best to make it a difficult experience.
 Things like $50 landlord fee, $300 power deposit, electrical inspections that almost always result in more work, pulled permits, garbage fee, etc. In order to receive a Certificate of Occupancy, this municipality must inspect the home which usually results in more work for the homeowner.
 Understand where you’re buying and build possible difficulties into your idea.